The Local Area

 Black Route.
 There is plenty to test even the most experienced cyclist, timber trails

 A further 3 miles will find you at Carbisdale.
 With excellent views over the inner Dornoch Firth and Bonar Bridge, a beautiful lochside picnic bench and secluded woodland scenery, the trails offer challenging cycling for competent mountain bike riders.
 The Blue route is a great introduction, with optional rock features, wonderful views and technical descents such as 'Goldie Rocks' and 'Hissing Sid'.
 The red route has some technical features, such as 'Little Red Riding Wood' and 'What Big Teeth' along with forest road sections.
 The viewpoint is a perfect place to regain your energy for the descent ahead.
+Recently opened in Ardgay you will find Heaven Bikes who can cater for a variety of cycling needs, Heaven Bikes can be contacted on 07543 466699.

 This is a wonderful area with a wealth of scenery and walks for all ages and abilities.